 They’ve been talking about toilet paper on TV a lot lately.
 (And today’s toilet paper commercials are nothing like the toilet paper commercials of yesterday.)

-Heck, even the techies at CNet are talking about this topic.
+Heck, the techies at cNet are talking about this topic.

 So are the geeks at Fast Company.